 At Kellerhaus, Laconia’s favorite candy store, Christmas traditions go back to Otto Keller’s shop in 1906, when he started making candy canes and ribbon candy.
 Today, Kellerhaus is among the very few that still make ribbon candy by hand, using a crimper manufactured in 1886.
 The ingredients — sugar, water and flavoring oils — may seem simple, but the process is far from it.
 After the first two are boiled to a thick consistency, the flavoring oil — and color for the stripes — is worked into the 300-degree mass before it’s stretched by hand into a long, paper-thin ribbon that’s fed into the vintage crimping machine.
 Kellerhaus handmade candy canes are just as old-fashioned — longer and thicker than the fragile machine-made canes found by the boxful in grocery stores.

 Laconia is the right home for these traditional Christmas candies, since for the whole month of December the entire town seems focused on the holidays.
-Although preparations have been underway for weeks, the season kicks off officially with the Light-Up Laconia Holiday Parade (this year on Sunday, November 25).
+Although preparations have been underway for weeks, the season kicks off officially with the Light-Up Laconia Holiday Parade (December 1, 2019).

 Decorated floats, dancing elves and Santa Claus parade from Wyatt Park to Veterans Square, where Santa pulls the switch to light the tall community Christmas tree.
 This is the light-up signal for the whole town, as holiday lights illuminate the windows of the historic Busiel Mill and sparkle on businesses and homes throughout Laconia.
 Last year’s parade included a new feature: bells.
 Everyone was invited to dress in holiday colors and ring whatever bell was handy, from cow bells to strings of jingle bells.